 How to Get Comfortable Sleeping with Hip Pain

-Learn why what you sleep on and how you sleep can be aggravating your hip.
+Learn why what you sleep on and how you sleep could be aggravating your hip.

 If you’ve ever experienced hip pain, it will be no surprise to learn that people with painful hips are more likely to sleep poorly.
 A study published in the journal Medicine went so far to suggest that hip pain and sleep problems were so intertwined that “patients with poor hip metrics should be screened for sleep disturbance.”